Andy Shallal: Busboys and Poets

 In September 2005, he opened Busboys and Poets (a phrase from the works of poet Langston Hughes) at 14th and V, in the historic U Street neighborhood.
 The restaurant features a bookstore, performance space and a mural painted by Shallal.
 The restaurant was an instant success, embraced by the neighborhood and the progressive community, especially among activists opposed to the Iraq War.

 There are seven locations in the Washington, D.C., area.
 Shallal opened a second Busboys location in Arlington in July 2007, and a third location in D.C. at 5th & K NW in 2008.
 A fourth location opened in Hyattsville, Maryland, in summer 2011.
 In 2014 Busboys and Poets opened in Brookland.
 In 2015 Busboys and Poets opened in Takoma.
 The seventh location opened in Anacostia in Southeast, D.C.

-The next openings are projected for 2020 in Baltimore and Columbia, MD.
-Busboys and Poets The Peace Ball was noted to have more star power than Donald Trump's Inaugural Ball.

-In 2017, Andy Shallal closed his stores for the day in solidarity with A Day Without Immigrants.
+In 2017, Andy Shallal closed his stores for one day in solidarity with Day Without Immigrants.